[Edit: As of 2018, Luke’s no longer has a nut-free kitchen. Almonds. In some grain bowl. Ick. Oh well.]

 I’ll admit it: I’ve been actively avoiding Luke’s Lobster since I learned it was nut-free back in February.
 They have 13 locations, most in pretty convenient locations, but fuck—$17 for a single lobster roll?
 I know it’s lobster, but come on.
-That’s a lot.
+That’s a lot!
 So I stayed away.

 Still, the allergy information I got from Luke’s was pretty solid.
 There are no tree nuts (or peanuts) in any of their dishes, and their bread comes without any sort of “may contain” warnings.
 No one I’ve spoken to has wanted to make any guarantees about cross-contamination, but that’s standard for places that aren’t declaredly nut-free.
 So: Luke’s.
 Safe.
 Great.
-But I still didn’t want to pay $17 for a tiny meal.
+But I still didn’t want to pay $17 for an ever-so-small meal.

 Last weekend, though, Sam and I really couldn’t figure out what to eat.
 It all started with a simple question: “What do you want for dinner?”—and two hours later, we still hadn’t gotten anywhere.
 I didn’t want Mexican; he didn’t want Japanese.
 Neither of us wanted to go to the one Chinese restaurant I can eat at, and I couldn’t talk him into cooking.
 In defeat, we went home—we’d been having this conversation on a bench on Houston Street—and agreed to just have a frozen dinner.